What Is Next-Gen Antivirus?

 There are an estimated 31 billion connected IoT devices in 2020, up from 15 billion in 2015.
 By 2025, that is expected to exceed 75 billion.

-But just installing antivirus software isn’t enough to provide the protection needed.
+But just installing regular antivirus software isn’t enough to provide the protection needed.

-With technologies like machine learning, cloud scanning, and data analysis; next-gen antivirus takes the traditional antivirus experience and makes it fit for the new decade.
+With technologies like machine learning, cloud scanning, and data analysis; next-gen antivirus takes the traditional antivirus experience and makes it fit to take on modern threats.

-Software has become more automated with automatic remediation and a much more user-friendly experience.
+Software has become more automated with automatic remediation and a much more user-friendly experience for IT experts to monitor networks.

-Instead of waiting for IT professionals to tackle a problem, next-gen antivirus programs are constantly learning, improving, and automatically providing solutions to some of the most serious cybersecurity problems facing the world today.
+Instead of waiting for IT professionals to tackle a problem, next-gen antivirus programs are constantly learning, improving, and automatically providing solutions to evolving security threats.

 Next-Gen Antivirus vs Traditional Antivirus

-Most people are quite familiar with traditional antivirus software.
+Most people are familiar with traditional antivirus software.

 Plenty of people use this software in their own personal lives or in their business operations.